DarthQadir/COVID-19-Spread-Simulator/README.md

 # Important note

-The CSV file has the results from 100 monte carlo simulations, while the results printed at the bottom of the notebook are from a single run.
+The CSV file has the results from 100 monte carlo simulations which I used to make the visualizations above, while the results printed at the bottom of the notebook are from a single run.

 # Assumptions for the example below, and in general:
 - It just for Sindh's districts, no neighbouring cities on the border of sindh are involved (For the whole country's simulation, there is no international travel involved).